solita/solita.github.com/_posts/2019-11-12-customizing-episerver-content-delivery-api.md

 The only sad limitation with the PropertyModels is that it works only for custom properties.
 The built-in properties of the `PageData` are not affected by these customizations.
 So, "we need to go deeper".

 ### Working with ContentModelMapper
 `IContentModelMapper` implementation is the key place to tweak built-in `PageData` properties.
-It gives full control over the way `ContentApiModel` is built and its properties are converted and mapped.
+It gives the full control over the way `ContentApiModel` is built and its properties are converted and mapped.
 The easiest way is to derive from `DefaultContentModelMapper` and override one or several virtual methods of `ContentModelMapperBase`.
 I did override `ResolveUrl` method in my `CustomContentModelMapper` to make URLs absolute:
 ```csharp
     [ServiceConfiguration(typeof(IContentModelMapper), Lifecycle = ServiceInstanceScope.Singleton)]